rehierl/abstract-properties/15-x-hierarchies-2/15-1-hierarchy-of-traces-pre/0-0-readme.md

 replacing each trace with its set of nodes.
 Because of that, a hierarchy of traces allows to directly form the doctree's hierarchy of scopes.
-However, a hierarchy of scopes does not allow to form a hierarchy of traces since there is no requirement as to how a doctree's child order must be embedded into it.
+However, a hierarchy of scopes does not allow to form a hierarchy of traces since there is by default no requirement as to how a doctree's child order must be embedded into it.

 ## equivalent hierarchies